CKAN Project with Repository-Based Configuration and Custom Frontend

 [email protected]

-These can be adjusted env variables.
+These can be adjusted through env variables.

-4. Access the Portal
+5. Access the Portal

 The services will be available at: